JanHurtado/Mesh-smoothing-tool/README.md

 * Run de executable
 * QT5 and OpenMesh required
-* Copy corresponding dlls in the executable path
+* Copy corresponding dlls in the executable path (dlls generated in your installation)
 * Add platforms/qwindows.dll from QT_DIR/plugins if it is required